-Jon's Lawns of Annapolis is proud to serve the people and properties of the Annapolis, Maryland area in an environmentally responsible way.
+Jon's Lawns of Annapolis is proud to serve the people and properties of Annapolis, Maryland in an environmentally responsible way.
 We aim to be not just a lawn care service, but also a consulting service by putting our advice into action to keep your lawn and property healthy, functional and looking great.

 What sets Jon's Lawns apart is that we will:

 1) Water in the MORNING - This allows your lawn to have water during the hottest parts of the day.
-Furthermore a wet lawn in the dark of night is breeding grounds for lawn fungi such as brown patch.
+Furthermore a wet lawn in the dark of night is breeding grounds for lawn fungi such as the aforementioned brown patch.

 2) Water DEEP - A long, deep soaking every other day is better than a short, shallow drink every day.
 This encourages the grass roots to grow deep where they will be able to find more water on their own.
-Shallow watering encourage shallow rooting which is not ideal.
+Shallow watering encourage weak, shallow rooting which is not ideal.

 July is also the time to be on the offensive against the lawn grub.
 Grubs are the larvae of the Japanese beetle and are now coming to the surface of your lawn and feeding on your grass roots damaging and killing sections of your lawn.
 And if this weren't bad enough, moles and other critters will dig your lawn up looking to eat these grubs!
 If you kill the grubs then no root eating occurs and the critters will go elsewhere to feed.
 A Lawn Health program offers grub treatment with the July fertilizer application allowing you to get ahead of the grub problem in your lawn so you can enjoy your healthy grass and lawn.